Is breakthrough bleeding more common with extended-cycle birth control pills, such as Seasonale and others?

 - Track breakthrough bleeding in a calendar or diary.
 Typically, careful tracking offers reassurance that breakthrough bleeding is decreasing.

-- Ask your doctor about taking a short pill-free break.
-If you've taken active pills for at least 21 days, your doctor may suggest that you stop for three days to allow bleeding that resembles a period and then take the pill again for at least 21 days.
+- Ask your health care provider about taking a short pill-free break.
+If you've taken active pills for at least 21 days, your provider may suggest that you stop for three days to allow bleeding that resembles a period and then take the pill again for at least 21 days.

-- If you smoke, ask your doctor to help you quit.
+- If you smoke, ask your health care provider to help you quit.
 Women who smoke are more likely to experience breakthrough bleeding than are women who don't smoke.

-If breakthrough bleeding becomes heavy or lasts more than seven days in a row, contact your doctor.
-He or she will consider other possible causes of breakthrough bleeding, such as an infection.
-Depending on the circumstances, your doctor may recommend an alternative method of contraception.
+If breakthrough bleeding becomes heavy or lasts more than seven days in a row, contact your provider.
+There may be another possible cause for the bleeding, such as an infection.
+Depending on the circumstances, your provider may recommend an alternative method of contraception.

-- Edelman A, et al. Management of unscheduled bleeding in women using contraception. https://www.uptodate.com/contents/search.
-Accessed Jan.
-11, 2017.
+- Edelman A, et al. Evaluation and management of unscheduled bleeding in women using contraception. https://www.uptodate.com/contents/search.
+Accessed Nov.
+18, 2019.

 - Nappi RE, et al. Cycle control with an extended-regimen oral contraceptive combining levonorgestrel and ethinyl estradiol that includes continuous low-dose ethinyl estradiol instead of the traditional hormone-free interval.
-International Journal of Women’s Health.
-2017;9:739.
+International Journal of Women's Health.
+2017; doi:10.2147/IJWH.S142078.